Kaiser Permanente policies

 • Group size is determined by pooling all FTEs/employees across all markets.

-• All other market groups must have up to 50 employees.
+• All other markets (NW, WA, GA, HI, MAS) must have 1-50 employees.
 (A total group size greater than 50 cannot be issued small group contracts outside of CA/CO.)

 • Each region is rated individually and valid for the entire renewal period.